Waterpark and waterslide injuries may include

 In general, a liability waiver generally protects the water park operator or owner from personal injury claims for ordinary negligence.
 However, a liability waiver would generally not protect the water park from

 Children are generally not able to enter into legally enforceable contracts.12 If anyone under the age of 18 signs a liability waiver, the waiver is probably not enforceable.

 However, when a parent or legal guardian signs a child’s liability waiver on the child’s behalf, those waivers may be enforceable.
 However, it may be up to a jury to decide if the accident was covered by the liability waiver.13

-The water park may claim the injury victim caused the accident and is responsible for their own injuries.
-However, even if the victim was partially at fault for the accident, he or she could still claim a portion of the damages.
+The water park may claim you caused the accident and are responsible for your own injuries.
+However, even if you were partially at fault for the accident, you could still claim a portion of the damages.